jasonamilne/sandbox/VISUALIZATION.md

 ## Simulation Behavior

+## Simulation Rules

-The grid follows 3D Game of Life rules:
+The default implementation uses a 3D Game of Life variant with 26-connectivity:

-- **Survival**: Cells with 4-5 neighbors stay alive
+- **Survival**: Living cells with 5-7 neighbors survive
-- **Birth**: Empty cells with exactly 5 neighbors become alive
+- **Birth**: Dead cells with 6-7 neighbors become alive
 - **Death**: All other cells die

-Updates happen every 15 frames (~quarter second at 60 FPS).
+Updates happen every 20 frames (~1/3 second at 60 FPS).

 ## Visual Features